-Welcome to our Area of a Circle page.
+Welcome to our Area of a Circle support page.

-Here you will find a range of free printable area sheets and support,
+Here you will find a range of help and support, along with some worked examples

 which will help your child to learn to work out the area of different circles.

-On this webpage you will find our range of worksheets to help your child learn to work out the area of a range of circles.
+On this webpage you will find step-by-step instructions and examples to help your child learn to work out the area of a range of circles.

 Quicklinks to ...